hannahconroy/NEON_CO2_Macrosystems_LIDAR/README.md

 * What is the gross primary productivity at each site?

 ## The Data
-Datasets you will use (with links, if available)
 Neon collects multiple data sets with their Airborne Observation Platform (AOP).
 The data is processed at different levels and includes a discrete and full-waveform lidar to provide 3-D information about the landscape and an imaging spectrometer to allow discrimation of land cover types and vegetation.
 I will look at the following data for this project:

 Elevation - LiDAR